DataConservancy/dc-packaging-spec/src/site/markdown/dc-bagit-profile-1.0.md

 <a name="#2.2.2.2"/>
 #### 2.2.2.2 Illegal file names

-The following are not to be used as file names, informed by BagIt §7.2.2, and [MSDN article][msdn]:
+The following are not to be used as file names, informed by [BagIt §7.2.2][bagit-722], and [MSDN article][msdn]:

 * CON